clear-code/lua-web-driver/docs/reference/elementset.md

 It's a alias of [`web-driver.ElementSet:texts()`][elementset-texts].

+It's the only difference that type of return value is a string.

 ### `texts() -> table` {#texts}

 It returns text elements of the myself as a table.